meganz/s4-specs/README.md

 </tr>
 </table>

-### Restrictions in object name (i.e. resource)
+### Restrictions on object key

-The same object key requirements listed in PutObject apply.
+The same [requirements](#restrictions-on-object-key) for object keys listed in the PutObject service section apply.

 If validation fails, an  `AccessDenied` error is returned.